-Our board of directors currently consists of five members and we anticipate that it will consist of six members upon the completion of this offering.
+Our board of directors currently consists of five members and we anticipate that it will consist of six members upon the declaration of effectiveness of the registration statement of which this prospectus forms a part.
 Our board of directors has determined that all of our directors, other than Dr. Kakkis, and both of our director nominees, qualify as "independent" directors in accordance with the NASDAQ listing requirements.
 Dr. Kakkis is not considered independent because he is an employee of Ultragenyx.
 The NASDAQ independence definition includes a series of objective tests, such as that the director is not, and has not been for at least three years, one of our employees and that neither the director nor any of his family members has engaged in various types of business dealings with us.
 In addition, as required by NASDAQ rules, our board of directors has made a subjective determination as to each independent director and director nominee that no relationships exist, which, in the opinion of our board of directors, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
 In making these determinations, our board of directors reviewed and discussed information provided by the directors, director nominees, and us with regard to each director's and director nominee's business and personal activities and relationships as they may relate to us and our management.
 There are no family relationships among any of our directors or executive officers.